The Heat is On

 Extreme weather events can be devastating for people, with millions at risk of losing their homes due to flooding over the next few decades.
-The impacts of climate change can also affect our health, the availability of food and our economic security.
+The impacts of climate change can also affect our health, the availability of food, and our economic security.

 What can we do to stop climate change?

 To reduce the impact of climate change, we need to reduce global warming.
-That means producing less carbon emissions and using energy more efficiently.
+That means producing fewer carbon emissions and using energy more efficiently.
 There are lots of simple changes we can all make to improve the health of our planet.